seanvaleo/cbyexample.com/README.md

         220
 ```

-## Polymorphism - Overloading
+## Polymorphism
 Fundamental OOP concept.
+Allows operations or objects to behave differently in different contexts.
+### Function Overloading
-Allows operations or objects to behave differently in different contexts through compile-time function overloading, by creating more than one function with the same name but different parameters.
+Used to facilitate compile-time polymorphism by allowing creation of more than one function with the same name but with different parameters.
 #### C++20
 ```cpp
 ```
-## Polymorphism - Virtual Functions
+### Virtual Functions
-Fundamental OOP concept.
 Used to facilitate runtime polymorphism by allowing redefinition of a base class function.
 #### C++20
 ```cpp
 ```